faykris/holbertonschool-zero_day/README.md

-This project is oriented to Emacs
+This project is oriented to Emacs commands